f4z3r/kubectl-beers/README.md

     get     Gets you as much beer as you want. help    Prints this message or the help of the given subcommand(s)
 ```

+### Examples

+Just get a beer:

+![kubectl beers][kubectl-beers]

+You prefer bottles?
+No problemo:

+![kubectl beers --bottled][kubectl-beers-bottled]

+You need ASCII because you live in 1997 and have no Unicode support?

+![kubectl beers --ascii get 2][kubectl-beers-ascii-get-2]

+If you are having a party and need more than 2 or 3 beers, we also got you covered:

+![kubectl beers get 15 ][kubectl-beers-get-15]

+[kubectl-beers]: ./assets/images/kubectl-beers.jpg
+[kubectl-beers-bottled]: ./assets/images/kubectl-beers-bottled.jpg
+[kubectl-beers-ascii-get-2]: ./assets/images/kubectl-beers-ascii-get-2.jpg
+[kubectl-beers-get-15]: ./assets/images/kubectl-beers-get-15.jpg